GodwinEbikwo/Folio/README.md

 # A folio my **Godwin Ebikwo** showcasing his work.

 Made using these technologies.
-Insipred by Andreas Antonsson
+Inspired by Andreas Antonsson

 - Html
 - CSS